Scheduled Eco-Travel Tours

 April 16 To 27, 2018

 Portugal possesses a fantastic diversity of habitats in a relatively small area.
 Couple this with spring migration for a winning combination of birdwatching, nature exploration and great scenery.
 This tour is coordinated through Birds & Nature Tours Portugal, the country's premier tour copany.
 Visits include the Tagus and Sado Estuary Nature Reserves, as well as the Alentejo region and Guadiana Vlaley Nature Park.
 (Great Bustard photo courtesy P. Marques.)
+Sorry, this trip is full.
+We are taking a waiting list.

 | ||MICHIGAN: Spring Migration, Kirtland's Warbler and the Upper Peninsula |